 What are Teacher Challenges?
 Teacher Challenges are mini action-research investigations that focus on a strategy, a teaching model, or teacher-student interactions that are important to your teaching.
-Teacher Challenges are meant to be personal explorations of teaching that gather and analyze data on some aspect of teaching.
-This allows the teacher to determine ways to improve teaching and increase the positive effect on the learner.
-While there are many Teacher Challenges, no prescribed pathway or specific endpoint is in mind.
-Growth, change, and fine-tuning one's teaching to improve student engagement and learning are the target of Teacher Challenges.
-While it is a personal exploration, the explorer quickly studies educational research to increase awareness and understanding of the existing research, guide conclusions, and learn more about the various factors that form the complex act of teaching.
+Teacher Challenges are meant to be personal explorations of teaching that serve to gather and analyze data on some aspect of teaching that allows the teacher to determine ways to improve teaching and increase the positive effect on the learner.
+While there are many Teacher Challenges, there is no prescribed pathway to follow or any specific endpoint in mind.
+Growth, change, fine-tuning one's teaching for the sake of improving student engagement and learning is the target of Teacher Challenges.
+While it is a personal exploration, the explorer quickly engages in a study of educational research to increase awareness and understanding of the existing research and guiding conclusions and learn more about the various factors linked together that form the complex act of teaching.
 Improving teaching is a lifelong pursuit.
 Once teachers see the value in engaging in a study of their teaching, the typical teacher observation becomes even more obsolete.